Noderalis/Reaxpress-legacy/README.md

 - React
 - Sass

-If you've stumbled upon this repository congratulations 🎉

-Honestly, use it as you please.
+Hopefully, you'll find this useful.
 It's primarily meant for [Blackfall-Labs](https://blackfall-labs.com) and myself to speed up development on developing applications.

 This repository is a simple React application served over Express using Yarn 2 workspaces for cleaner dependency management.
 This is one of many recipes in my [Yarnberry Cookbook](https://github.com/yarnberry-cookbook), stupid name I know.